This article provided by: Furnished Finders

 - Nurse Anesthetist

-Keep in mind that while it is possible to enter travel nursing before having completed two years of full-time work, an accelerated track may not be in your best interest.
+Keep in mind that while it is possible to enter travel nursing before completing two years of full-time work, an accelerated track may not be in your best interest.
 Being patient and acquiring on-the-job skills can help make your travel nurse career both more enjoyable and successful.

 Can I Travel with My Family?

-Many nurses assume that travel nursing is only for those who are single and don’t have a family or for those who are still early in their careers.
+Many nurses assume that travel nursing is only for those who are single and don’t have a family or are still early in their careers.
 However, this isn’t the case.
-In fact, many nurses have used travel nursing as a way to pay down debt and actually spend more time with their families.
-Generous compensation packages that include housing stipends, can make it more affordable to live in cities across the country and save money as you work.
+In fact, many nurses have used travel nursing to pay down debt and actually spend more time with their families.
+Generous compensation packages that include housing stipends can make it more affordable to live in cities across the country and save money as you work.

 When it comes to housing, there are plenty of landlords who are willing to rent to couples and families.
 You won’t have any trouble finding safe and affordable housing that is also close to work.

 While traveling with children may seem like a challenge, it can be a great opportunity for them to gain valuable experiences.
-Traveling while they are young means that you won’t have to worry about switching schools or you can use the summer break to take the entire family on a new adventure.
+Traveling while they are young means that you won’t have to worry about switching schools, or you can use the summer break to take the entire family on a new adventure.
 Having a family doesn’t mean it isn’t the right time to try out travel nursing.
-With the right planning, it may be just the adventure and financial opportunity you have all been looking for.
+It may be just the adventure and financial opportunity you have all been looking for with the right planning.